 City-friendly road manners; strong fuel economy for a cargo van; reasonable pricing

-Very few style tweaks distinguish it from the NV200; a little smaller inside than it needs to be; pretty sparse on technology and driver-assist features
+Very few style tweaks distinguish it from the NV200; a little smaller inside than it needs to be

 The City Express LT is our pick of the lineup.
-For only a little more money than the base-level LS model, it offers several important convenience features such as Bluetooth and cruise control.
+For only a little more money than the base-level LS model, it offers several important convenience features such as remote keyless entry, power locks and cruise control.
 It also comes standard with park assist, which is always a feature that's highly appreciated by anyone who's spent time behind the wheel of a cargo van.
 Find a Chevrolet City Express for sale

-The City Express LS ($23,400) includes only the basics.
-It has traction control, for example, and anti-lock brakes, power locks and keyless entry, but you won't get power mirrors.
-Other standard features include air conditioning, power windows, vinyl floor covering, 6 D-ring cargo hooks in back, side airbags and a 2-speaker sound system.
+The City Express LS ($22,900) includes only the basics.
+It has traction control, for example, and anti-lock brakes, but you won't get power mirrors, power locks or keyless entry.
+Other standard features include air conditioning, power windows, vinyl floor covering, six D-ring cargo hooks in back, side airbags and a 2-speaker sound system.

-Given the small price jump to the LT ($24,510), you won't find too many additional features in the higher trim level.
-It does add a few more convenience items, however, such as cruise control, power adjustable heated side mirrors, Bluetooth and rear park assist.
+Given the small price jump to the LT ($24,500), you won't find too many additional features in the higher trim level.
+It does add a few more convenience items, however, such as power locks, remote keyless entry, cruise control, power mirrors, Bluetooth and rear park assist.

 The City Express also includes a range of options, including deep-tinted rear glass, a navigation system, SiriusXM Satellite Radio, a USB port for music and a backup camera.

 |Basic||3 Years/36,000 Miles|